I said Psalm 91 as a daily prayer when I lived with very severe Myalgic Encephalomyelitis.

 and shew him my salvation.”

 ...and so I abide in the shadow of the Almighty.”

 Yes, I was living in a house that was not safe for me.
-(I had severe multiple chemical sensitivities – MCS , and would get horrendous symptoms from neighbouring flats being painted.)
+(I had severe sensitivities to chemicals, and would get horrendous symptoms from neighbouring flats being painted.)

-Yes, I was living with people who could not or would not look after me well.
+Yes, I was dependent on people who could not or would not look after me well.